 Class I Class A Class C Class Z Availability Generally available to pension and profit-sharing plans, employee benefit trusts, endowments, foundations, corporations and high net worth individuals.
 Generally available through selected securities brokers and other financial intermediaries.
 Generally available through selected securities brokers and other financial intermediaries.
 Generally available to pension and profit-sharing plans, employee benefit trusts, endowments, foundations, corporations and high net worth individuals.
 Initial Sales Charge?
 No. Entire purchase price is invested in shares of the Fund.
 Yes.
 Payable at time of purchase.
 Lower sales charges available or waived for certain investments.
 No. Entire purchase price is invested in shares of the Fund.
 No. Entire purchase price is invested in shares of the Fund.
 Deferred Sales Charge?
-No. No, except shares purchased without a front-end sales load (purchases over \$1 million) that are redeemed within one year.
+No. No. (May be charged for purchases over \$1 million that are redeemed within one year.)
 Yes.
 Payable if you redeem within one year of purchase.
 No. Redemption Fee?
-No. No. No. No. Distribution and/or Service Fees?
+Yes Yes Yes Yes Distribution and/or Service Fees?
 None.
-0.25% 1.00% None.
-Conversion to A Shares?
+0.25% 1.00% None Conversion to A Shares?
 No. Not applicable.
 Yes.
 Automatically after approximately eight years.
 No.